John Lingard: Biography

 Lingard concluded his theological studies and was ordained at York in April 1795.
 In 1805, he wrote a series of letters which, after their publication in a periodical, were collected as Catholic Loyalty Vindicated.
 In 1806 the first edition of The Antiquities of the Anglo-Saxon Church appeared, a development of his informal lectures.
 He remained at Crook Hall for fourteen years until, in 1808, the seminary moved to St. Cuthbert's College.
 Lingard donated a stained glass window to St. Cuthbert's Chapel at Ushaw.

 Upon the death of Eyre in 1810, Lingard, having continued as vice-president, governed the college, at the same time teaching theology.
-In 1811, he retired to take charge of the secluded mission at Hornby, near Lancashire.
+In 1811, he retired to take charge of the secluded mission at Hornby, in Lancashire, spending most of the rest of his life there.
+Devoting himself to his study and writing, he was well liked as a quiet and gentle man by the residents.
 He was offered the presidency of St Patrick's College, Maynooth and of Old Hall Green, but declined both.

 In 1819, the first three volumes of The History of England was published.
 Volume I was originally intended as textbook for schools.
 In 1821, Pope Pius VIII created Lingard a doctor of Divinity.
 A fourth volume followed in 1823, bringing the history up to the reign of Edward VI.
 He built St. Mary's Church with the proceeds from volume IV of the History of England.
 Lingard would refer to it in jest as "Henry VIII's Chapel".
 (The church is a Grade II listed building.)
 When he traveled to Rome for research in 1825, Pope Leo XII presented him with a gold medal.
 Subsequent volumes appeared at intervals until he completed the work in 1849.